GWilloughby99/GWilloughby99.github.io/_posts/2020-01-20-stopandsearch analysis.md

 West Yorkshire Police was another force that was asked to explain the disproportionality.

-The annual figures from the Home Office showed that **over one in five** stop and searches were people with Asian heritage.
+The annual figures from the Home Office showed that **over one in five** stop and searches involved people with Asian heritage.

 **Assistant Chief Constable Catherine Hankinson**, said: “We are very committed to openness and transparency regarding the use of stop and search.”